 On June 12, we welcome Indian filmmaker Harsha Vinay to CERES.
-He will show five short films about Jainism, providing an insight into this fascinating religion.
+He will show four short films about Jainism, providing an insight into this fascinating religion.

 The films deal with the ritual practices of the Jains, the production of manuscripts and their use, temples, pilgrimages, and the everyday life of Jain ascetics in India.

 Between the films, there will be a Q&A session and a discussion with the director.

 These are the films that will be shown (the order may vary):

 A group of nuns and a naked monk walk bare foot for hundreds of kilometers through changing landscapes along centuries old pilgrimage routes, visiting Jain temples and sacred sites in South and Central India.

 The process of pilgrimage, the do’s and don’ts, the ways of travel, the times of travel and the differences between a pilgrimage by a monk and a pilgrimage by lay people are some of the topics that this film presents.